+(www.lclark.edu/offices/student_support_services/).
 Appointments will be conducted either by phone or Zoom.

-Technical requirements students need to be aware as we begin a new virtual semester:
+Technical requirements students need to be aware as we begin a new semester:

-The main learning platforms for this class will include Moodle and Zoom.
-Moodle will be used as the primary course site and is where students will access weekly learning modules and all course materials.
+The main learning platforms for this class will include Moodle and Zoom if needed.
+Moodle will be used as the primary learning platform and is where students will access weekly learning modules and all course materials.
 Please let me know ASAP if you do not see our course in your Moodle dashboard.
-Zoom will be used for synchronous class sessions.
+Zoom will be used for class sessions if we need to be virtual for any reason.
 Enrolled students will have received information for how and when to log into class through Zoom.
-If something happens to my internet connection during a synchronous Zoom session (e.g., I'm suddenly gone or I freeze),